 The EPIRB3 comes complete with a Category two manual release mounting bracket.
 This bracket securely stores the EPIRB3 for the duration of your trip regardless of the conditions experienced throughout.
 It also provides a quick release so the EPIRB can swiftly and easily be removed when needed.

-ACR uses advanced technology and quality manufacturing processes to develop and produce quality electronic rescue devices and other life-saving products.
+Ocean Signal uses advanced technology and quality manufacturing processes to develop and produce quality electronic rescue devices and other life-saving products.
 The new EPIRB3 with its contoured profile is equally suited for both sail and powerboats.
 Both recreational and commercial users can be assured that the features in this new EPIRB provide the highest chance of an efficient and successful rescue no matter where they go.
 A host of high-tech features in the EPIRB3 combine with a unique design that allow it to be used effectively on all types of vessels whether working or playing near shore, offshore, or crossing the globe.